-For details about PDC commands, refer to the PDC Commands User Guide (SmartFusion2, IGLOO2, RTG4) or the PDC Commands User Guide (PolarFire).
+For details about PDC commands, see the PDC Commands User Guide for PolarFire FPGA and the PDC Commands User Guide for SmartFusion2, IGLOO2, and RTG4.

 6.5 Routing Inside a Constrained Region

 By default, when a region is first created, the region properties (Inclusive/Exclusive/Empty) apply to design resources (Placement) only.
 The Place and Route tool is free to use the routing resources inside the region.
 To further constrain the Place and Route tool on routing resources usage inside the region, click the Constrain Routing check box in the Properties window.